andiigonzalez/Power_Outage_Analysis/README.md

 For the precision anlaysis we performed 10,000 permutations and set a significance level of 0.05.
 Getting as a result a p-value of 0.0 and an observed precision for the urban category of 0.78, as well as an observed precision for the rural category of 0.71.
 With a difference in precision between the groups of 0.07, indicating that the model is generally fair in most cases.

-For the recall analysis we also performed 10,000 permutations and set a significance level of 0.05. getting as a result a p-value of 0.0 and an observed recall for the urban category of 0.6964, as well as an observed recall for the rural category of 0.8684.
+For the recall analysis we also performed 10,000 permutations and set a significance level of 0.05.
+Getting as a result a p-value of 0.0 and an observed recall for the urban category of 0.6964, as well as an observed recall for the rural category of 0.8684.
 With a difference in recall between the two groups of 0.1720.

 These results lead us to conclude that there is sufficient evidence to reject the null hypothesis since the p-value is smaller than the chosen significance level of 0.05.